Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 USDRUB, “US Dollar vs Russian Ruble”

-Being under pressure, the USD/RUB pair is falling.
-Possibly, the price may continue forming the current wave with the target at 58.50.
-Later, in our opinion, the market may return to 59.41 and then fall towards 58.00.
+The USD/RUB pair is trading to rebound from 58.55 to the upside.
+Possibly, today the price may be corrected towards 59.42.
+Later, in our opinion, the market may fall with the target at 58.27.

 XAUUSD, “Gold vs US Dollar”